andyksaw/GCPFilterBuilder/README.md

 (WIP)

-A light-weight library to build filter/sort query strings for use with APIs that follow [GCP's API guidelines](https://cloud.google.com/monitoring/api/v3/sorting-and-filtering).
+A lightweight DSL library to build query strings for use with APIs that follow [GCP's API guidelines](https://cloud.google.com/monitoring/api/v3/sorting-and-filtering).

 The library leverages the power of Swift 5 Function Builders to allow you to write your strings in a type-safe but declarative, expressive manner.